ckormanyos/elf2uf2/README.md

 ## Further modification

-This fork has been modified to include an MSVC vs2022 workspace and also to adapt the Makefile for MinGW.
-Enhanced compiler warnings have been added and handled in the code.
+This fork has been modified to include an MSVC vs2022 workspace.
+It has also adapted the Makefile for MinGW.
+Enhanced compiler warnings have been added and the resulting warnings have been handled in the code.

 ## Installation and Use